pmean/build-website/text/05/TenStudiesB.md

 -   **Controlled trials: the 1948 watershed.** Doll R. British Medical Journal 1998: 317(7167); 1217-20.
--   **Use of randomisation in the Medical Research Council\'s clinical trial of streptomycin in pulmonary tuberculosis in the 1940s.**
+-   **Use of randomisation in the Medical Research Council's clinical trial of streptomycin in pulmonary tuberculosis in the 1940s.**
     Yoshioka A. British Medical Journal 1998: 317(7167); 1220-1223.
     [\[Medline\]](http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?cmd=Retrieve&db=PubMed&list_uids=9794865&dopt=Abstract)